HistoryThis section has been translated automatically.

 DefinitionThis section has been translated automatically.

 Not rare, hereditary or also non-hereditary, acquired, disseminated form of porokeratosis in light-exposed areas.
-The single-cell lesion is a skin-coloured, punctate, centrifugally progressing, hard, hyperkeratotic papule with formation of an annular, parakeratotic horny ridge and central atrophy.
+The single-cell lesion is a skin-colored, punctate-onset, centrifugally progressing, hard, hyperkeratotic papule with formation of an annular, parakeratotic horny ridge as well as central atrophy.
+Usually multiple single foci.

 You might also be interested in

 EtiopathogenesisThis section has been translated automatically.

-- In some patients an irregular autosomal dominant inheritance can be demonstrated.
+- In some patients an irregular autosomal dominant inheritance can be detected.

 - Several cytogenetic aberrations on the following gene loci have been detected: 1p31.3-p31.1 - 15q25.1-q26.1 and others.

 - However, most patients deny a familial occurrence.

 - Excessive UV exposure can be detected in almost all cases.
-A combination with immunosuppression (HIV infection; immunosuppressive therapies) is not uncommon.
+A combination with immunosuppression (HIV-infection; immunosuppressive therapies) is not entirely rare.

-- Disseminated superficial eosinophilic porokeratosis can be drug-induced (thiazides) or occur spontaneously.
+- Disseminated superficial eosinophilic porokeratosis may be drug-induced (thiazides) or occur spontaneously.

 ManifestationThis section has been translated automatically.